henophilia/henophilia.org/content/index.md

 First, let's make some more observations:

 1. **subjectivity**: I recognize that pleasure can mean something different for every being.
-2. **reflection**: I recognize that my subjective Now and the Now of my environment mirror each other.
+2. **reflection**: I recognize that my subjective Now and the Now of my environment mirror and depend on each other.
 3. **incompleteness**: I recognize that flourishing can never be ultimately reached, instead it always has a process and project character.

 Love, the primordial striving of henophilia, can be rephrased as **Building bridges of pleasure between reality and flourishing.** This means that next, we have the **bridge**, i.e. how the abstract, idealized, future-thinking, unachievable "goal" of flourishing is connected to subjective pleasure in the Now: